Spain Digital Nomad Visa Guide (2024)

 Benefit #5: Well-organized healthcare system

-To get a digital nomad visa for Spain, you will have to pay between €93 and €186 (~$100–$200) for private health insurance.
+To get a Digital Nomad Visa for Spain, you will have to pay between €100 and €200 (~$111.66– $223.32) per month for private health insurance.

-However, do not take it as an unnecessary expense.
+However, that isn’t an unnecessary expense.

-Private health insurance allows you to go to both public and private healthcare institutions.
+What’s more, your private health insurance allows you to go to both public and private healthcare institutions.

 Benefit #6: Great weather and air quality